SS Maceratese 1922: From Fulgor Maceratese to S.S. Maceratese

 Thanks to Article 52 of N.O.I.F., in the summer 2009 the club was refounded as Fulgor Maceratese S.r.l. in Eccellenza Marche.

 In the summer 2010 it has changed its name with the current denomination: Società Sportiva Maceratese.

 In the season 2011–12 the club was promoted to Serie D after have won Eccellenza Marche.

 The club promoted to Lega Pro in 2015.
 However, during 2015–16 season Commissione di Vigilanza sulle Società di Calcio (Co.Vi.So.C.) found the club had a capital shortfall of €245,667 and other financial overdue.
 Initially could not renew the license to the professional league, the club won the appeal on 19 July 2016.

 The club did not enter 2017–18 Serie C and folded.

 Phoenix club

 It was reported that another club, Associazione Calcio Dilettantistica Helvia Recina Maceratese (or known as H.R.
 Maceratese), claimed as a successor since 2018.
-The club, likes the Stadio Helvia Recina, both named after Helvia Recina.
+The club named after Helvia Recina.

 In 2019 that club was renamed to Associazione Calcio Dilettantistica S.S.
 Maceratese 1922.
 The club also acquired the rights to use the colour and logo of the original club in the same year.